-Option 4: Paying to get your book published
+Publishing Option #4: Paying to get your book published

 It is possible to pay to get a book published or at least “invest” in a book to help share the costs with a publisher.
 This, as I understand, usually takes the form of committing to buy a large volume of books yourself.